Network Membership & Discovery

 Trusted Registration (Extension)

-While permissionless participation remains core, operators may optionally enroll as trusted agents to enable authentication and reduced validation overhead.
+While permissionless participation remains core, operators may optionally enroll as trusted PNodes to enable authentication and reduced validation overhead.

 High-level flow: